VaLiD: Mitigating the Hallucination of Large Vision Language Models by Visual Layer Fusion Contrastive Decoding: Methodology

 \subsection{Visual Encoding Distortion Induces Hallucinations}

-In general, features derived from the standard visual output layer are effective for reasoning across multimodal tasks.
-However, as shown in Figure \ref{fig:intro}, they may not be the most accurate when addressing problems prone to hallucination, such as those involving attributes, relations, or existential semantics.
-This observation motivates further investigation into how the visual encoding process influences the model's behavior with respect to hallucinations.
+In general, the features of the standard visual output layer are effective for multimodal reasoning tasks.
+However, as shown in Figure \ref{fig:intro}, they may not be the most reliable when addressing problems prone to hallucination, for example, scenarios involving semantic conflicts such as object attributes, relationships, or existence \cite{pope}.
+This observation motivates further study into the impact of the visual encoding process with respect to LVLMs' hallucination behavior.

-\textbf{Finding 1: Encoding Distortion in Visual Layers Causes Most Prediction Reversals.} To quantify the potential distortion in visual encoding process, we first analyze the decoding results of LVLMs regarding the early visual layers.
-Specifically, we introduce the Encoding Distortion Rate (EDR) to evaluate the statistics, which is defined as follows: $\frac{S_{i}^{+}\cap S_{so}^{-}}{S_{so}^{-}}$, where $S_{i}^{+}$ denotes the number of features in the $i$-th set of visual layers that can be decoded correctly, and $S_{so}^{-}$ represents the number of incorrectly decoded features from the standard visual output layer.
-As shown in Table \ref{tab:sec3.1-edr}, there is a significant proportion of samples can be decoded correctly at the early visual hidden layers but unexpectedly decode wrongly at the standard output layer.
-Especially in bucket 5 of the InstructBLIP model (with layers ranging from 31 to 34), the EDR score reaches an astonishing 69.35\%.
-This suggests that key visual information has become distorted during the forward process, negatively impacting the feature representation of the standard visual output layer and ultimately causing the model's prediction to shift from correct to incorrect.
+\textbf{Finding 1: Encoding distortion in visual layers causes most prediction reversals.} We examine the decoding results across all visual layers to quantify potential distortion in the visual encoding process.
+Specifically, we introduce the Encoding Distortion Rate (EDR) to measure the proportion of samples that are correctly decoded at early visual layers but incorrectly decoded at the standard output layer.
+The EDR score is defined as: $\frac{S_{i}^{+}\cap S_{so}^{-}}{S_{so}^{-}}$, where $S_{i}^{+}$ represents the set of features from the $i$-th visual layer that are correctly decoded, and $S_{so}^{-}$ denotes the set of incorrectly decoded features from the standard visual output layer.
+To provide a more intuitive representation of our findings, we aggregate accuracy statistics based on predefined layer groupings, referred to as ``buckets."
+A bucket is considered to yield correct answers if the visual features within it enable accurate decoding by the LLMs.
+Detailed settings are provided in the supplementary material \ref{EDR}.

+As shown in Table \ref{tab:sec3.1-edr}, a significant proportion of samples can be decoded correctly at the early visual hidden layers but unexpectedly decode wrongly at the standard output layer.
+Especially in bucket 5 of the InstructBLIP (with layers ranging from 31 to 34), the EDR score reaches an astonishing 69.35\%.
+This suggests that key visual information has become distorted during the propagation towards the standard visual output layer and ultimately causing the model's prediction to shift from correct to incorrect.